 Planning a wedding in NZ?
 You’ve come to the right place.
-Over the last few years, She Said Yes has helped over one hundred thousand New Zealanders plan their weddings in a uniquely Kiwi, personal, no-pressure and almost stress-free way.
+Hi, I’m Megan, and over the last few years, She Said Yes has helped over two hundred thousand brides from New Zealand and Australia plan their weddings in a uniquely, personal, no-pressure and stress-free way.

-Stick with me, I’ll help you navigate everything from the engagement announcement right through to the big day.
-I won’t pressure you to spend money, I won’t spam you with advertising, and if you subscribe to my regular planning emails, I’ll only send you the most useful advice.
+I’ll help you navigate everything from the engagement announcement right through to the big day.
+I won’t pressure you to spend money, I won’t spam you with advertising, and if you subscribe to my regular wedding planning emails, I’ll only send you the most useful advice.

 Before you Start Planning Your Wedding in New Zealand